eonum/medcodesearch-frontend-react/README.md

 Currently the port for test server is set to `localhost:8080` in package.json.
 To start graphical tests use `yarn test-with-gui`.

+With cypress, there is no need to use hard coded timeouts to wait for.
+If using `.should`, cypress automatically retries the assertion for up to default timeout, before considering it a failure.
+The deault timeout is 4 seconds, but could be changed in cypress.config.ts.

 ### Contact
 For further question:
 - +41 (0)31 311 17 06 -> eonum contact